newaging

 The Institute offers a simple and obvious third alternative.
 The PA and NPA camps are unable to explain why FDS is a genetically inherited trait because it is not.
 Instead, FDS is a degenerative disorder caused by an environmental agent preventing the human maintenance system from being fully effective.
 As will be discussed in this and other essays, that seemingly small change in focus requires a paradigm shift – an alteration of our understanding of the reality of aging itself.

 One of the reasons that it has proven to be so difficult to challenge the “aging paradigm” is that there is no single paradigm or theory to question.
 Instead, based upon a variety of assumptions and preconceptions, some of which are dubious and others of which are clearly flawed, there are two competing paradigms, each of which has more than one iteration.
 This essay will focus on the first of the two – the Programmed Aging rationale.
-It will address some of the flaws in the PA rationale, and demonstrate that the New Paradigm sets forth a much-improved conceptual framework.
+It will address some of the flaws in the PA rationale, and demonstrate that the New Paradigm sets forth a far superior conceptual framework.

 Overview of Programmed Aging Rationale